Weed Control

 Wild Rice

-Annual wild rice: Annual wild rice has tall thick stems, large strap like leaves, branching flowers up to two feet long, and yellow or reddish fruits (edible gr...
+Wild rice has tall thick stems, strap like or ribbon like leaves, and branching flowers with yellow or reddish fruits (edible grains).

 Cluster of wild taro.